London City Airport: Current expansion

 In line with phase 1 of the master plan, London City Airport made a planning application to the London Borough of Newham in August 2007.
 This would allow it to increase the number of flights per year from 80,000 to 120,000 by 2010.
 In July 2008, the Planning Officer for Newham Council produced a report on the Planning Application, recommending that planning permission be granted.
 The decision was deferred by the council's Development Control Committee at their meeting on 30 July 2008, following a request from Boris Johnson, the Mayor of London, that the decision be delayed until after a study by the National Air Traffic Services (NATS) has been published.

 Over 10,000 local residents were consulted by Newham Council over the plan of which 1,109 replied, 801 with objections and 308 in support.
 The 801 objections mainly concerned increase in noise, increase in air pollution, surface transport, socio-economics and regeneration.
 The 308 supporters mainly concerned the reduction of air pollution, an alternative London and 2012 Olympic gateway, additional jobs, and benefiting to the local economy.
 The residents campaign group HACAN East (formerly Fight the Flights) is opposed to expansion due to noise and pollution issues.

 On 29 September 2009, Fight the Flights took Newham Council to court in order to challenge their decision to allow a 50% increase from 76,000 to 120,000 flights.
 On 20 January 2010, the challenge was dismissed, and a deadline of 14 days to appeal was set.
 The plan was given the go-ahead in February 2015.
 However this was overturned by Boris Johnson in March 2015.
-On 27 July 2016 London City Airport was given approval by authorities for their £344m expansion plan.
+On 27 July 2016 London City Airport was given approval by authorities for their £344 million expansion plan.

 Recent developments

-In October 2015, Global Infrastructure Partners which owned 75% of the facility, put it up for sale, with the agreement of Oaktree Capital Management which holds the remaining 25%.
-A sale to a Canadian-led consortium of Alberta Investment Management Corporation (AIMCo), OMERS, the Ontario Teachers' Pension Plan and Wren House Infrastructure Management of the Kuwait Investment Authority for £2 billion was confirmed in February 2016.
+In October 2015, Global Infrastructure Partners which owned 75% of the facility, put it up for sale, with the agreement of Oaktree Capital Management which held the remaining 25%.
+A sale to a Canadian-led consortium of Alberta Investment Management Corporation, OMERS, the Ontario Teachers' Pension Plan and Wren House Infrastructure Management of the Kuwait Investment Authority for £2 billion was confirmed in February 2016, taking a 25% stake each.
 The sale was completed on 10 March 2016.

 In September 2016, British Airways announced the termination of one of its two daily long-haul all-business class services from the airport to New York City, citing economic reasons.

 Green Party candidate for the 2016 London mayoral election and member of the London Assembly Siân Berry has been vocal in calling for the closure of London City Airport and subsequent redevelopment of the area it occupies.
 Caroline Russell, the leader of the Green Party on the London Assembly and Scott Ainslie, former Green MEP for London and councillor on Lambeth Council have both called for its closure.

 In March 2020, British Airways suspended its daily service to New York due to the COVID-19 pandemic.
 In September 2020, the airline confirmed the service would not return.